adetokunbo/challengehub.app/_paragraphs/en/docs/getting-your-account-ready/03-finding-your-primary-mail-address.md

 1. Click on "Me" on the header navigation menu
 2. Click on "Settings and Privacy"
-3. Select the "Account tab"
+3. Select the "Account" tab
 4. Expand the "Email addresses" section
 5. One of your email addresses here is set to primary—please share that address with us